-Dr. David Clark, DC -Center for Low Thyroid Solutions Dallas, TX- guides Hashimoto's sufferers through the debate about synthetic vs. biodidentical thyroid hormones.
+Dr. David Clark, DC -Center for Low Thyroid Solutions Durham, NC- guides Hashimoto's sufferers through the debate about synthetic vs. biodidentical thyroid hormones.

 Let’s talk for a second about the debate between what is best for Hashimoto's – synthetic thyroid hormones versus bioidentical thyroid hormones.